German Past Participles: The Lazy German Learner’s Favorite Trick

 The past participle, known as the Partizip II, is a special conjugation of a verb used in the Perfekt (present perfect tense), Passiv (passive voice) and as an adjective.

-Because of its involvement with more difficult grammar structures, having a good understanding of the Partizip II is essential for reaching an advanced level of German proficiency.
+Because the Partizip II is used in more difficult grammar structures, understanding it well is essential for reaching an advanced level of German proficiency.

 But don’t worry, it’s not as difficult as it seems.
 Hopefully, this post will help you master the three uses of the Partizip II so you can really take your German speaking to the next level!

-Before we cover the three basic uses, it’s a good idea to review the basic construction of the German past participle.
+Before we cover the three basic uses, let’s review how to construct the German past participle first.
 We cover the different types of verbs (strong, mixed and weak) extensively in this post and this post, but here’s a quick summary before moving forward:

 Weak verbs are regular German verbs.
-To correctly conjugate them, find the stem, or Stamm, of a verb by removing the –en ending.
+To correctly conjugate them, find the stem of a verb by removing the –en ending.

-For example, the Stamm of machen (to do) is mach.
+For example, the stem of machen (to do) is mach.

-Once you have the Stamm, add a ge- prefix at the beginning and a t to the end.
+Once you have the stem, add a ge- prefix at the beginning and a –t to the end.

 Strong verbs are your irregular German verbs, like essen, which often have spelling changes when conjugated.